InstrumentBox/Network/Sources/WebStub/WebStub.docc/GettingStarted/GettingStarted.md

 }
 ```

 As you can see, this format is very similar to an HTTP message.
-First line MUST contain status code.
+The first line MUST contain status
-Next lines MAY contains headers.
+code.
+The next lines MAY contains headers.
 Each header MUST be on a separate line.
-Response body MUST be
+Response body
-preceded by empty line.
-If empty line is right after status code, next headers will be considered as
+MUST be preceded by empty line.
+If empty line is right after status code, next headers will be
-response's body.
+considered as response's body.

 Now you can send request and receive stubbed response